HDFGroup/hsds/docs/kubernetes_install_aws.md

 Deploy HSDS to K8s
 ------------------

-If you need to build and deploy a custom HSDS image (e.g. you have made changes to the HSDS code), first build and deploy the code to AWS ECR or Docker hub and modify the image locations in the deployment yml file.
+If you need to build and deploy a custom HSDS image (e.g. you have made changes to the HSDS code), first build and deploy the code to ECR as described in section "Building a docker image and deploying to ECR" below.
 Otherwise, the standard image from docker hub (<https://hub.docker.com/repository/docker/hdfgroup/hsds>) will be deployed.

 1. Create RBAC roles: `kubectl create -f k8s_rbac.yml`
 2. Create HSDS service: `$ kubectl apply -f k8s_service_lb.yml`